Connect to RDS and Aurora without Database Passwords

 -- psql -d mydb

-To set the variables in your current shell instead:
+Or set them in your current shell:

 eval "$(vouch env --type rds \